-The Applicants' C-PUC Application cites their FCC Public Interest Statement claim that the "New T-Mobile is expected to be jobs positive from Day One and beyond, with an initial increase relative to the combined companies standing alone of more than 3,600 direct internal jobs that increases to over 11,000 by 2024."
-The Applicants claim in their FCC Public Interest Statement that the proposed transaction will result in a net increase in employment for "direct internal" employees and "direct external" employees.
-(The Applicants define "direct external employees" as Sprint and T-Mobile contractors and branded authorized retailers.)
-The information that the Applicants have submitted to the FCC and this Commission is insufficient to support these claims.

-The Applicants base their assertion that the transaction will result in a net increase in employment on an "internal analysis" of what the standalone companies' "employee base would have been for the foreseeable future."
-But the Applicants do not include this "internal analysis" in the FCC Public Interest Statement or related Declarations.
-Therefore, neither the Commission nor the public can evaluate the validity of this black box "internal analysis."
+a.
+The Applicants fail to substantiate their claim that the proposed merger will create jobs The Applicants' C-PUC Application cites their FCC Public Interest Statement claim that the "New T-Mobile is expected to be jobs positive from Day One and beyond, with an initial increase relative to the combined companies standing alone of more than 3,600 direct internal jobs that increases to over 11,000 by 2024."165 The Applicants claim in their FCC Public Interest Statement that the proposed transaction will result in a net increase in employment for "direct internal" employees and "direct external" employees.
+(The Applicants define "direct external employees" as Sprint and T-Mobile contractors and branded authorized retailers.)166 The information that the Applicants have submitted to the FCC and this Commission is insufficient to support these claims.
+The Applicants base their assertion that the transaction will result in a net increase in employment on an "internal analysis" of what the standalone companies' "employee base would have been for the foreseeable future."167 But the Applicants do not include this "internal analysis" in the FCC Public Interest Statement or related Declarations.168 Therefore, neither the Commission nor the public can evaluate the validity of this black box "internal analysis."
 The Applicants are effectively saying "trust us" when it comes to the employment effects of the transaction.

-165 C-PUC Application at 25.
+4400-004acp 165 C-PUC Application at 25.